cwickham/BerkeleyEarthR/README.md

 ![plot](http://github.com/cwickham/BerkeleyEarthR/raw/master/images/cities.png)

-I'm surprised that Auckland looks warmer than Berkeley!
-I'd want to investigate further where these stations are located, a station at Berkeley Marina would give a very different picture to one up at the LBL lab.
-Looks like I'm in for my coldest winter yet...

 Some things to note:

 * Beware the data gaps!
 Here, subsequent time points are joined with a line, one should break the lines when a month is missing data.